 This shrimp tostadas recipe has an amazing amount of flavor!
 Between the crunchy tostadas cups, to the spicy shrimp with lime, you’ll be begging for more.
 Perfect as an appetizer or entree and great for parties like Cinco de Mayo.

 Shrimp Tostadas became an idea after I saw a Pinterest pin showing how to make your own mini tortilla shells for taco salad.
 I also didn’t want to serve boring taco salad like everyone else in the world, so I developed a spicy shrimp with cooling, sour cream avocado sauce.

-Traditional tostadas are made with fried tortillas, refried beans, red onion, lime juice, chili powder and mashed avocado.
+Traditional tostadas are made with a crispy corn tortilla, refried beans, red onion, lime juice, chili powder and mashed avocado.
 Chicken tostadas and bean tostadas are also authentic Mexican cuisine.
 Lastly, they are seasoned with salt and pepper.

 But you can also add your favorite toppings.
 There are no rules for the best tostadas!